Terms and Conditions

 16.)
 Waiver.
 Any waiver of a default under this Agreement must be made in writing and shall not be a waiver of any other default concerning the same or any other provision of this Agreement.
 No delay or omission in the exercise of any right or remedy shall impair such right or remedy or be constructed as a waiver.
 A consent to or approval of any act shall not be deemed to waive or render unnecessary consent to or approval of any other or subsequent act.
 The failure of You or Company to enforce the provisions of this Agreement will not be interpreted as a waiver of any provision or the right of such party thereafter to enforce each and every provision of this Agreement.

 17.)
 Jurisdiction and Venue.
-This Agreement is to be construed pursuant to the laws of the State of New Mexico, United States.
-You agree to personal jurisdiction and venue of any court of competent jurisdiction in Santa Fe County, New Mexico, without regard to conflict of laws provisions, for any claim arising out of this Agreement.
+This Agreement is to be construed pursuant to the laws of the State of Delaware, United States.
+You agree to personal jurisdiction and venue of any court of competent jurisdiction in Kent County, Delaware, without regard to conflict of laws provisions, for any claim arising out of this Agreement.

 18.)
 Counterparts; Execution; Electronic Signature and Delivery.
 Documents executed, scanned and transmitted electronically and electronic signatures shall be deemed original signatures for purposes of this Agreement and all matters related thereto, with such scanned and electronic signatures having the same legal effect as original signatures.
 This Agreement, any other document necessary for the consummation of the transaction contemplated by this Agreement may be accepted, executed or agreed to through the use of an electronic signature in accordance with the Electronic Signatures in Global and National Commerce Act (“E-Sign Act”), Title 15, United States Code, Sections 7001 et seq., the Uniform Electronic Transaction Act (“UETA”) and any applicable state law.
 Any document accepted, executed or agreed to in conformity with such laws will be binding on each party as if it were physically executed